Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Introduction

-Theissler et al \cite{Theissler} give an intriguing taxonomy of XAI for TSC, divided into those focused on (i) Time-points (e.g. SHAP and LIME) or (ii) Subsequences (e.g. Shapelets) or (iii) Instances (Prototypes, CF, Feature-based).
+In \citep{Theissler}, authors give an intriguing taxonomy of XAI for TSC, divided into those focused on (i) Time-points (e.g. SHAP and LIME) or (ii) Subsequences (e.g. Shapelets) or (iii) Instances (Prototypes, CF, Feature-based).
 Explaining a classifier by instances like prototypes has a definite appeal, but it is a challenge how to highlight features important for the classification, while at the same time simplifying the instance to mitigate the non-intuitive aspects of this domain.
-Theissler et al \cite{Theissler} review the literature on XAI for TSC and of the 9 papers they discuss on Instance-based explanations using Prototypes or Features, it is remarkable that not a single one is specialized for Local explanations, rather they are all Global.
-The algorithms we evaluate in this paper fill this gap, as they are ways of \emph{simplifying} a time series by straight-line segments\footnote{Piecing together several such local explanations, say for prototypes of each class, this can still form a global explanation of the given TSC.}
+In \citep{Theissler} the authors also review the literature on XAI for TSC and of the 9 papers they discuss on Instance-based explanations using Prototypes or Features, it is remarkable that not a single one is specialised for Local explanations, rather they are all Global.
+The algorithms we evaluate in this paper fill this gap, as they are ways of \emph{simplifying} a time series by straight-line segments\footnote{Piecing together several such local explanations, say for prototypes of each class, this can still form a global explanation of the given TSC.}.
+We focus on Piecewise-linear sketches since they keep every retained point on the true time-and-value axes, so users can read magnitudes and slopes directly, without translating bins or symbols.
+This matches the canonical line-chart format that dashboards and decades of perception studies show that people understand quickly and accurately \citep{cleveland1984graphical,heer2010crowdsourcing}.